 Another team from the Americas will qualify through the Americas Qualifying Event March 22–26, 2020, in Arizona.
 The last spot will be awarded to the winner of the Final Qualifying Tournament April 1–5, 2020, in Taipei City.

-Tickets for the exhibition games will go on sale on Monday, March 2.
-A portion of the proceeds will benefit the Israel Baseball Association to help offset their Olympic expenses and help grow the sport of baseball in Israel.
+Group tickets for the exhibition games will go on sale on Monday, March 2.
+Individual tickets will go on sale a few weeks later with individual tickets for the regular season, A portion of the proceeds will benefit the Israel Baseball Association to help offset their Olympic expenses and help grow the sport of baseball in Israel.

 “We thank Shawn Reilly and the New York Boulders for hosting Team Israel as we begin our preparations for the Tokyo Olympics,” Israeli Association of Baseball president and general manager Peter Kurz said.
 “In light of the recent anti-Semitic attacks in the United States and especially in Rockland County, we are proud to be there, wearing the blue and white uniforms with Israel across our chests and with the Magen David proudly displayed.”
 He added, “We hope that the neighboring Jewish community will come out in mass to proudly show that Am Yisrael Chai.”